stmar89/PolsAbVarFpCanLift/README.md

 The content of the file `AlmOrd.m` has been superseeded by the new code contained in [`IsomClAbVarFqCommEndAlg`](https://github.com/stmar89/IsomClAbVarFqCommEndAlg).
 The file `AlmOrd.m` contains the function `overorders_maximal_at_ss` that given as input an `IsogenyClassFq` of almost-ordinary squarefree abelian varieties in odd characteristic returns the over-orders of ZZ[F,V] which are maximal at the supersingular part of the endomorphism algebra.
 These and only these are endomorphism rings of abelian varieties in such an isogeny class.
 See Oswal-Shankar (below) for more details.

-Future Plans
---
-Eventually this packages will become a submodule of [`stmar89/AbVarFq`](https://github.com/stmar89/AbVarFq) and the functionalities will be included in the correspoding intrinsic.

 References
 --